Skip to main content

 When EMA Crossovers Work Best

 Trending Markets: This is where EMA crossovers shine.
 In strong trends, crossovers often mark the beginning of significant moves.
+I caught a nice run on META in October 2023 using a 12/26 daily crossover.

 After Consolidation: When price has been moving sideways and then breaks out with an EMA crossover, those signals tend to be more reliable.